United States

 • Third wave – Applications include those that become competitive as clean hydrogen production scales significantly and as costs decline and infrastructure becomes available; examples include cement, methanol, back-up power and stationary power.

-Funding Opportunities (selected programs; not exhaustive)
+Funding (selected programs; not exhaustive)

 • In December 2020, the US DOE announced US$33 million in funding to support innovative hydrogen and fuel cell R&D, infrastructure supply chain development and validation, and cost analysis activities.
 Activities that result from this funding opportunity announcement will support EERE’s H2@Scale Vision.
 The Hydrogen and Fuel Cell Technologies Office launched the H2@Scale initiative in 2016 to explore the use of hydrogen energy across sectors.